Search plants, projects, owners, and states

 No financial data available for this plant.

-This is a small open-data project — if you have sources or want more coverage here, drop a note.
+This is the open data foundation underneath InfraSure's analytical layer — if you have sources or want more coverage here, drop a note.

 This plant's balancing authority participates in the Southeast Energy Exchange Market (SEEM).
 SEEM is a bilateral exchange — no public nodal pricing.